What is Choice?

 Virginia’s young people deserve access to age-appropriate, medically-accurate, and comprehensive sex education that prepares them to make informed choices about their reproductive and sexual health.

 We support evidence-based sex education curricula that give young people the knowledge to protect themselves from disease, prevent unintended pregnancy, and have healthy, respectful relationships.

 Many of the same anti-choice politicians and groups that oppose abortion also want to prevent young people from getting information on preventing pregnancy and sexually-transmitted infections.
 Instead, they support ineffective "abstinence-only” education that often also perpetuates medical misinformation and harmful sexist messages.

 In 2013, there were 12,890 unintended teen pregnancies and 5,300 teen births in Virginia.
+In 2014, there were 4,859 teen births in the state.
 Clearly, Virginia's young people need and deserve quality comprehensive sex-education.

 - Virginia requires harmful abstinence-based sex education that does not prepare young people for life-long responsible decision-making about sexuality and can perpetuate false and misleading information about reproductive health.
 For instance, abstinence-only programs often misrepresent the effectiveness of contraceptives, ultimately jeopardizing students’ health.

 - The quality of sex education throughout Virginia is inconsistent.
 Each Virginia school district is permitted to adopt and censor aspects of the sex-education curriculum as they see fit.
 This means students in certain districts receive a much worse sex education than others.

 - More Virginia school districts should adopt evidence-based, comprehensive sex education curricula that prepare students to make informed, responsible, healthy choices.

 - Virginia teens who do become pregnant deserve to understand their legal rights and all their available options and be supported in their decisions.